-1. The driver's assigned competitive number may be displayed on both sides of snowmobile hood.
-The driver's assigned number MUST be displayed on the windshield of the race sled.
-The number must be a minimum of six (6) inches high, 3/4 inches wide and be displayed in contrasting colors.
+- 1. The driver's assigned competitive number must be displayed on both sides of snowmobile hood.
+The number must be a minimum of six (6) inches high, 3/4 inches wide and be displayed in contrasting colors. - 2.
 These numbers must be displayed on the snowmobile in a permanent manner before being allowed to race (see illustration).
-In all Enduro competition the sled number displayed on the windshield must be "Safety Yellow" only.